Key insights:

 Read your adverse action letter

 If your credit card application is denied, you’ll get an adverse action letter explaining why.
-It also includes your credit score, if it influenced the decision, and tells you which credit reporting agency the report was pulled from.
-This can give you a blueprint for next steps.
+The letter should include your credit score (if it influenced the decision) and tell you which credit reporting agency the report was pulled from.
+You can use this information as a blueprint for your next steps.

 Check to see if you’re pre-qualified

 Credit card pre-qualification can help you understand if you’re more likely to qualify for a credit card.
-Pre-qualification involves a soft credit check, so it won’t impact your credit score.
-While it’s not a guarantee that you'll qualify, pre-qualification can help you find cards that are more likely to work for you.
+Pre-qualification involves a soft credit check, which won’t impact your credit score.
+While it’s not a guarantee that you’ll qualify, pre-qualification could help you find cards that are more likely to work for you before you officially apply.